 This paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we present the notation and preliminary technical results required later.
 In Section~\ref{sec:non_spectrahedral_shadow}, we show that copositive and completely positive cones over symmetric cones of rank at least $5$ are not spectrahedral shadows.
-In Section~\ref{sec:Horn}, we introduce Horn transformations and discuss their geometric and algebraic properties.
+In Section~\ref{sec:Horn}, we introduce Horn transformations and show that they generate exposed rays of copositive cones over symmetric cones.
+In Section~\ref{sec:non_exact}, we demonstrate the non-exactness of the inner-approximation hierarchy over both general and particular symmetric cones.
 In Section~\ref{sec:remark}, we conclude with final remarks.